-The Council must first select a monitoring standard from Section 4.1.1, before selecting one or more of the sector monitoring tools considered in this section.
-The Council could select more than one sector monitoring tool in this section.
-Depending on what the Council selects, sectors would have the option to select one or more of the following options for monitoring tools to address monitoring standards, to be used as a substitute monitoring tool for human at-sea monitors.
-The intent of these alternatives is to create a suite of monitoring options that are considered to be equivalent in their ability to accurately monitor total catch.
-The substitute options for sector monitoring tools would be expected to achieve or exceed the monitoring standard selected in Section 4.1.1.
-Each sector would be given the flexibility to choose the monitoring options that best meet the needs of its members.
-Through their sector operations plans, sectors would develop monitoring plans that describe how the chosen substitute monitoring tools would achieve the selected monitoring standard.
+The Council must first select a monitoring standard (target coverage level) from Section 4.1.1, before selecting one or more of the sector at-sea monitoring tools considered in this section.
+The Council could select more than one sector at-sea monitoring tool in this section.
+Depending on what the Council selects, sectors would have the option to select one or more of the following options for at-sea monitoring tools to address monitoring standards, to be used as a substitute at-sea monitoring tool for human at-sea monitors.
+The intent of these alternatives is to create a suite of at-sea monitoring options that would be expected to achieve or exceed the monitoring standard selected in Section 4.1.1.
+Each sector would be given the flexibility to choose the at-sea monitoring options that best meet the needs of its members.
+Through their sector operations plans, sectors would develop monitoring plans that describe how the chosen substitute at-sea monitoring tools would achieve the selected monitoring standard.

-The options below are monitoring tools that sectors could choose to fulfill the monitoring standard selected in Section 4.1.1, as a substitute to human at-sea monitors.
-This action does not propose any changes to SBRM, and these substitute monitoring tools could not be used to replace NEFOP observers.
+The options below are at-sea monitoring tools that sectors could choose to fulfill the monitoring standard selected in Section 4.1.1, as a substitute to human at-sea monitors.
+This action does not propose any changes to SBRM, and these substitute at-sea monitoring tools could not be used to replace NEFOP observers.

-4.1.2.1 Sector Monitoring Tools Option 1 - Electronic Monitoring in place of At-Sea Monitors
+4.1.2.1 Sector Monitoring Tools Option 1 - Electronic Monitoring in place of Human At-Sea Monitors

-Amendment 16 specified that electronic monitoring (EM) may be used in place of actual observers or atsea monitors if the technology is deemed sufficient by NMFS for a specific trip based on gear type and area fished.
+Amendment 16 specified that electronic monitoring (EM) may be used in place of human observers or atsea monitors if the technology is deemed sufficient by NMFS for a specific trip based on gear type and area fished.

-This option would authorize sectors to choose EM to monitor catch in place of at-sea monitors.
+This option would authorize sectors to choose EM to monitor catch in place of human at-sea monitors.
 EM would be run only on trips that are selected for coverage under the specified coverage rate or monitoring standard.
 For observed trips, observed discards from the vessel's EM video footage would be used as the discard record.
-Unobserved trips would have discards calculated using a rate based on all EM-monitored trips by the vessel's sector.
+Unobserved trips would have discards calculated using a rate based on all EMmonitored trips by the vessel's sector.

-NMFS would develop equipment standards video review standards, video storage requirements, and catch handling guidelines during implementation.
+This option would maintain the current authority of the Regional Administrator to approve EM.
+NMFS would develop equipment standards, video review standards, video storage requirements, and catch handling guidelines during implementation.
+The final video review rate would be selected by NMFS.
+After implementation, EM video review rates would be evaluated and possibly modified on a regular basis.
 Video review would be conducted by third-party providers.
-Cost allocation would follow the NOAA policy directive on cost allocation in electronic monitoring programs for Federally managed fisheries4
+Cost allocation would follow the NOAA policy directive on cost allocation in electronic monitoring programs for Federally managed fisheries.